 The activities offered and the teaching approaches adopted seek to provide pupils with opportunities to develop their creative and expressive abilities, through improvisation and problem solving.
 Pupils are encouraged to appreciate the importance of a healthy and fit body, and begin to understand those factors that affect health and fitness.
-This work is closely aligned with our work on trying to achieve healthy school's award status.
+This work is closely aligned with our work on maintaining and improving our Healthy Schools and our School Games award status.